-Although the term “funicular” might not be on the tip of most tongues, everyone, even if they don’t know exactly what to call it, will have one of two reactions upon first catching a glimpse of one:
+Although the term “funicular” might not be on the tip of most tongues, everyone — even if they don’t know exactly what to call it — has one of two reactions when first catching a glimpse of one:

-Um, no. You aren’t making me get into that wooden boxcar-thing crawling up the side of a mountain almost vertically.
+No. You aren’t making me get into that wooden boxcar-thing crawling up the side of a mountain.

-Although it takes on different names and serves different purposes, the idea behind the Austrian-born import known as the funicular — or incline railway — is the same as at the turn of the century when Europeans (and Pennsylvanians) were erecting them at a crazed pace.
+Although it takes on different names and serves different purposes, the idea behind this curious Austrian-born import — also known as an incline railway — is the same as it was during the turn of the 20th century when Europeans (and Pennsylvanians) were erecting them at a crazed pace.

-Join us as we take a ride, in spirit, on 14 particularly far-out funiculars from around the globe.
-Although a couple of these unique inclines are out of commission, all are still standing with a few protected as historical landmarks.
+Join us for a ride (in spirit) on 14 particularly far-out funiculars from around the globe.
+Although a couple of these unique inclines are currently out of commission, all are still standing — a few are even protected historic landmarks.

 Photo: Javier Rubilar/Flickr